Greyisheep/openapi-chat-agent/README.md

 ## 👤 Authentication & User Management

-The platform now requires user authentication.
+This platform now requires user authentication.
 Here's how to get started:

 **1. Register a User:**
 ```bash